 This book focuses on the Base of the Pyramid (BOP) in Latin America and examines the role of the markets in serving low-income populations as consumers, distributors, and entrepreneurs.
 Deep inequalities, violence, and urbanisation characterise the region.
 Despite the reduction of poverty observed during the first two decades of the 21st century, Latin America is the most unequal region in the world.
 Outside active war zones, the region has the highest homicide rate in the world and violence and inequality are both deeply intertwined.
 Markets have a crucial role to play in closing this gap and offering job and income opportunities, especially to unemployed youth, paving the way for safer, more peaceful, and sustainable development.

-In this book, the authors present a collection of cases in which the private sector (mainly large corporations) have attempted to close the gap in access to goods and services, all with diverse outcomes.
-The book also offers a theoretical reflection on the role community enterprises that manage common-pool resources and who can play a role in serving markets and creating income opportunities for the rural poor.
+The book also offers a theoretical reflection on the role that community enterprises who manage common-pool resources can play in serving markets and creating income opportunities for the rural poor.

 Table of Contents

 - Insights in Base of the Pyramid contexts in Latin America & the Caribbean – interviews with BOP experts

 Marlen Gabriele Arnold and Stefan Hergert

 - Commons-based enterprises: organisational challenges of entrepreneurial development in the context of the rural commons